chauhanjatin10/GraphsFewShot/README.md

 `python3 main.py --dataset_name TRIANGLES --batch_size 64 --knn_value 2`

-To evaluate the model for 20-shot on Letter-High datasets run -

-`python3 main.py --dataset_name Letter_high --batch_size 128 --knn_value 2`

-The other parameters are same for both the datasets and are already set to their default values.

 The `src/checkpoints` directory stores the trained weights for the model.
 Run the bash file `clear_checkpoints.sh` to clear existing checkpoints.
 The `dataloader.py` file contains the class for loading data and creating splits for fine-tuning as well as testing.
 The base code for the files `graphcnn.py`, `mlp.py` and `util.py` have been taken from the original implementation of the [GIN paper](https://github.com/weihua916/powerful-gnns) and further modified for our purpose.

 ## Citation